kousen/spring-kotlin/README.md

 The talk is here, with a messed up title:

-[Spring and Kotlin: A Writing Combonation)[https://www.youtube.com/watch?v=1hKXhmUeZMg]
+Spring and Kotlin: A Writing Combonation, at https://www.youtube.com/watch?v=1hKXhmUeZMg

 (supposed to be _Spring and Kotlin: A Winning Combination_, but you get the idea :)